NCO is committed to supporting the needs of fire survivors from the devastating Lake County wildfires since 2015.

 Since 2015, NCO has been collecting donations to assist fire survivors following the aftermath of each fire.
 NCO has then in turn provided resources, grants and services to fire survivors.
-NCO disburses those funds to fire survivors through an application process.
-Currently, NCO is administering assistance through our disaster case management process, providing support and technical asssitance to fire survivors through the rebuilding process, and utlizing AmeriCorps VISTA service members to assist with rebuilds.
+We disburse those funds to fire survivors through an application process.
+Currently, NCO is administering assistance through our disaster case management process, providing support and technical assistance to fire survivors through the rebuilding process, and utlizing AmeriCorps service members to assist with rebuilds.

-As a Team Lake County (TLC) partner and in collaboration with other community partners, NCO connects survivors to resources through disaster case management.
+In collaboration with community partners, NCO connects survivors to resources through disaster case management.
 Through the disaster case management process, many diverse needs are identified.
 Disaster case managers work with clients to address those needs and connect the client to available resources.